pnnl/NATIG/README.md

 4G example using a star topology.

-10 substation, 10 middle nodes, 10 user equipments (UE) connected to 10 4G relay antennas (EnB nodes), and one control center.
+When using the IEEE 9500 bus model, the topology contains 10 substation, 10 middle nodes, 10 user equipments (UE) connected to 10 4G relay antennas (EnB nodes), and one control center.
-This example runs the IEEE 9500 model
+When using the IEEE 123 bus model, the topology contains 4 substation, 4 middle nodes, 4 user equipments (UE) connected to 4 4G relay antennas (EnB nodes), and one control center.

 DDoS enabled and running between 10 and 20 simulated seconds (simulated seconds refers to the time that ns3 tracks and not the wall time).
 This attack is trying to flood the link between the UE and the Middle node with several junk packets with the goal to slow down and increase packet loss.